Breathtaking Beachfront Tree House Rental near Zihuatanejo, MexicoJuluchuca, Guerrero (Mexico)

 This beachfront tree house rental in Mexico is located in palm trees used as living "piers" raised six feet above the ground.
 It is is outfitted with a king-size bed, a private bathroom, an ocean view, and a small lounge area with an in-floor hammock.
 Who doesn't want to stay in a tree house by the ocean?

-The Common Area: This area includes a kitchen, a dining room, a living area/lounge, a pool and a yoga deck, plus an outdoor theater for enjoying movies under the stars, and a group fire pit for cozy evenings and s'mores.
+The Common Area: This area includes a kitchen, a dining room, a living area/lounge, a pool and a yoga deck, and a fire pit for cozy evenings and s'mores.
 It also includes the observatory, which is used as a sleeping porch or to get a massage.
 The hosts also offer workshops and seminars, company retreats and special family occasions.
 The communal area has Wi-Fi.

-The Concierge - This is your guide to all local activities and excursions including trips to Zihuatanejo or Ixtapa and beyond for scuba, fishing, surfing, or shopping; hiking in the mountains (including an extremely popular excursion on ATVs into the mountains to a family-run organic coffee and cocoa farm); and tour of the local community and its cottage industries, including organic basil farming and salt harvesting.
+A concierge service - This is your guide to all local activities and excursions including trips to Zihuatanejo or Ixtapa and beyond for scuba, fishing, surfing, or shopping; hiking in the mountains (including an extremely popular excursion on ATVs into the mountains to a family-run organic coffee and cocoa farm); and tour of the local community and its cottage industries, including organic basil farming and salt harvesting.
+Activities and excursions are not included in the price.

-Other on-site amenities include: Room service, maid, transportation, storage, spa, yoga, pool, soaking tub, canoes, children's play area, restaurant seaside dining, and bar.
+Other on-site amenities include: Maid service, Airport shuttle (only for 3 or more night stays), luggage storage area, massages (for an additional cost), yoga, pool, restaurant seaside dining, and bar.
 The property is directly adjacent to a sea turtle sanctuary run entirely by local volunteers (more info on this below), who regularly bring the hatchlings to the hotel for guests to witness and participate in their release to their ocean home.

 Sustainability: Construction materials use locally sustainable woods such as Bocote, Guapinol and bamboo.
 Other materials that are only sourced locally are palapa roof material (harvested on the property), hand-hewn faucets, fixtures, copper lights, plates, handmade wool blankets, and organic towels and sheets.